 America is the journey and destination of any Etgar 36 Journey.
 On an Etgar 36 Journey, you experience the sites, sounds, culture, food, and people of each city.
-You will learn about the American history that shapes us, our Jewish heritage that binds us, the issues that confront us and how the political process impacts us.
+You will learn about the American history that shapes us, the issues that confront us, and how the political process impacts us.

 The goal of the Journey is to empower you to get involved politically and socially to create change in the world.
-We meet with people, organizations, educators, politicians, activists, artists, musicians as well as community, business and religious leaders in order to understand what we are seeing and how it relates to the various themes and issues we are discussing and debating.
+We meet with people, organizations, educators, politicians, activists, artists, musicians as well as community, business, and religious leaders in order to better understand what we are experiencing and how it relates to the various themes and issues we are discussing and debating.

-In the Fall of 2004, Etgar 36 was contacted by a youth group in California to as a consultant to assist them in the planning of a Civil Rights Journey in the southeast.
-The success of that Journey has led to many adult groups, Jewish high schools and middle schools, synagogue confirmation classes and youth groups, going on Etgar 36 Civil Rights Journeys during the academic year.
+In the Fall of 2004, Etgar 36 was contacted by a youth group in California to assist them in the planning of a Civil Rights Journey in the southeast.
+The success of that Journey has led to many adult groups, Jewish high schools and middle schools, synagogue confirmation classes, and youth groups, going on Etgar 36 Civil Rights Journeys during the academic year.

-To date more than 18,000 adults and teens have “gotten on the bus” with Etgar 36!
+To date, more than 23,000 adults and teens have “gotten on the bus” with Etgar 36!